hongru829/day_care/README.md

 <h2>Yahoo Champion</h2>

-Longest Rerepeated Substring
+Longest Rerepeated Substr
+ing

 <h2>Rubrik </h2>

 [5,5,0,3,0,9]
 -> 14
 GOAL: to pick elements from array and return the greatest sum possible CONSTRAINTS
 1. You cannot pick adjacent elements
 2. You must pick elements that are increasing from left to right